AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-05-10-9-Tips-for-Tsubuyaki-Processing.md

 This is another trick that had me scratching my head!
 I get what's happening, but why is it possible?!
 For this we have to have a closer look at how javascript works internally.
 I asked the folks in the birbsnest discord and <a href=''>Julien Pradet</a> explained it very elegantly:

-<quote>A function in javascript (and many other languages) is another type of value.
+<blockquote>A function in javascript (and many other languages) is another type of value.
 Just like you have string or numbers, you have functions.
 So just like string and numbers, you can store functions in variables, move them around, etc.

 So when you do function draw() { }, what you actually do is storing the draw function in a variable called draw.
 It's done automatically.
-But you could also write: let draw = function draw() { }. draw() would still behave the same way.</quote>
+But you could also write: let draw = function draw() { }. draw() would still behave the same way.</blockquote>

 And also provided a nice example: